cqframework/CQL-Formatting-and-Usage-Wiki/Source/Discussion Items/TimezoneTesting.md

 4. Boundary calculations
 5. Measure Period value

-For the purposes of testing measure logic, the following test cases must be possible to construct:

 # Comparison Calculations

+Comparison calculations involve direct comparison of two date/time values.
 For comparison calculations, consider the example calculation using the timing phrase `starts on or before`

 ```cql
 define ProcedureStartsOnOrAfter: